geoserver/geoserver/doc/en/user/source/security/usergrouprole/roleservices.rst

 REST APIs
 ^^^^^^^^^

 The following is an example of the REST API the role service may handle.
-The JSON and remote endpoints may differ; this is conifgurable via UI, allowing the REST role service to connect to a generci REST Service
+The JSON and remote endpoints may differ; this is configurable via UI, allowing the REST role service to connect to a generic REST Service

 From the above we could have the following REST API to talk to